 Online chatting is quick and snappy and kind of fun.
 What could go wrong?
 Well, when it comes to video conferencing, chatting can become a rabbit hole, a digital alleyway that sucks attention from the meeting proper.
 Zoom, a popular virtual meeting solution, has a nice chat function that can be helpful.
 Chat messages such as “I’ve lost audio,” or “Is there a link to the presentation?” are good questions because they can alert a meeting organizer that there may be a technical problem or that there is a need to share information more widely.

 But this type of sidebar chatting during a meeting—especially when there are dozens of people in the meeting—can get distracting real fast.
 Remember everyone sees those off-topic chats such as “What are you doing for lunch today, I’m starving” or “Your dog is the CUTEST!”

 06The Upshot: Use Your Common Sense

-But also like with most technology, users need a strong, common sense notion of what is and what is not proper in videoconference meetings.
-Many moons ago, my first boss had this bit of advice regarding email: “If you wouldn’t write your message on a postcard home to you mother, you probably shouldn’t send it in an e-mail.”
+But also like with most technology, users need a strong, common sense notion of what is and what is not proper in video conference meetings.
+Many moons ago, my first boss had this bit of advice regarding email: “If you wouldn’t write your message on a postcard home to your mother, you probably shouldn’t send it in an e-mail.”
 In the world of video conferencing, this kind of common sense is still a very good piece of advice, too.

 5 Things to Avoid When Video Conferencing From Home

-Yes, these online tools are truly great, in fact, until they are not.
+Yes, these online tools are great until they are not.

 Despite these snafus, virtual meetings are taking off in the corporate world—something those of us who work at home truly appreciate.
 Technological advancements, coupled with the willingness by more companies to allow employees to work at least part of the time from home, has made online video conferencing a valuable, cost-conscious way for workers to collaborate.